ftsrg/gamma/tutorial/README.md

-The goal of this tutorial is to try out the Gamma framework for modeling composite architecture and verifying various properties on the architectural design.
+The goal of this tutorial is to try out the Gamma framework for modeling composite architectures and verifying various properties on the architectural design.

 ## Installation
 Install Gamma using the following instructions.